Corporate Governance System

 Executive Personnel Committee

-Yamaha Motor has established an Executive Personnel Committee, which is involved in nominations and remuneration, as a voluntary advisory body of the Board of Directors, to improve transparency and validity in appointments and dismissals of executives and determining their remuneration, among other objectives.
-Matters deliberated upon at the Executive Personnel Committee are reported to the Board of Directors.
+Yamaha Motor has established an Executive Personnel Committee, which is involved in nominations and remuneration, as a voluntary advisory body of the Board of Directors, to improve transparency and objectivity in appointments and dismissals of executives and determining their remuneration, among other objectives.
+To ensure the transparency of the deliberation process, as well as to ensure the objectivity and validity of matters reported to the Board of Directors’ meetings, the majority of the members of the Executive Personnel Committee consists of Outside Directors, and the meeting of the Executive Personnel Committee is held more than six times a year, in principle.

 In the role related to “nominations,” the Executive Personnel Committee deliberates upon the appointments and dismissals of the Chief Executive Officer (CEO), Directors, Audit & Supervisory Board Members and Executive Officers, as well as the selection of candidates for such senior management positions and their development plans, while confirming future management strategies and personnel requirements for putting them into practice, among other things.

 In the role related to “remuneration,” the Executive Personnel Committee deliberates upon and determine the evaluation standards and remuneration system for the CEO, Directors and Executive Officers.
-The Executive Personnel Committee also evaluates the performance of the Company and individuals based on contributions to medium- to long-term corporate growth and business performance for the said fiscal year, in order to deliberate upon the compensation linked to performance for such senior management within the limits of total remuneration resolved at the General Meeting of Shareholders.
+The Executive Personnel Committee also evaluates the performance of the Company and individuals based on contributions to medium- to long-term corporate growth and business performance for the said fiscal year, in order to deliberate upon the compensation linked to performance within the limits of total remuneration resolved at the General Meeting of Shareholders.

 Audit & Supervisory Board Members and the Audit & Supervisory Board